Illinois foster care and adoption guidelines

 Our goal in Illinois is to assist families with the licensing process and answer any questions or concerns that you may have about adoption or foster care.

 - Information on Illinois' waiting children

 An agency will do a criminal background check as well as fingerprinting.
 The agency will come out to the home to make sure you have adequate space for a child.
 A physical is required, but don’t worry: You don’t have to be perfect to be a perfect parent.
-You need to attend 27 classroom hours.
-Six of those hours are for educational advocacy.
+You need to attend 39 training hours.
 If you are married, your spouse needs to attend these training classes as well.
 Yes, many single people foster and adopt.
 The process to become licensed to foster and adopt can take anywhere from three to six months to complete.

 If you adopt a child from Illinois foster care, adoption is free.
 If you adopt a child from foster care in another state, you may encounter some fees, but your family may be eligible for reimbursement of limited nonrecurring adoption-related costs, such as attorney’s fees and court fees, through the child’s state or federal options.